lucia-auth/lucia/docs/pages/upgrade-v3/postgresql.md

 # Upgrade your PostgreSQL database to v3

+**Migration must be handled manually or else there's a high likelihood you will lose all your data**. **Do NOT use automated tools as is.** Read this guide carefully as some parts depend on your current structure (**especially the table names**), and feel free to ask questions on our Discord server if you have any questions.

 ## Update the adapter

 Install the latest version of the PostgreSQL adapter package.